zjhzlin/MIT-Course-6.0001-Assignments/Assignment PS5/README.md

 1. Data Structure design
 2. Class concept and class method debugging
 3. Class - subclass - what attributes to put in __init__
-4. consider every situation - issues have caused by: not considering to put phrase to lower case; punctuation exceptions purple@#$%cow not considered
+4. Consider every situation - issues have caused by: not considering to put phrase to lower case; punctuation exceptions purple@#$%cow not considered
-5. how to set up timezone on datetime
+5. How to set up timezone on datetime

 #### To Solve - solved
-1. unsolved: Polling...object has no attribute 'description' -> mainly due to the old implementation of feedparser.py.
+1. unsolved: Polling...object has no attribute 'description'
+- -> mainly due to the old implementation of feedparser.py.
--> use their new version and updated the code
+- -> use their new version and updated the code

 #### Possible Further Development:
 1. Live auto feedparser - auto run feedparser that can push the user daily news that has met user's requirements